-Havok Journal regular Leonard Benton wrote this article a year ago.
-How will a pending Trump presidency affect the points made below?
+Editor’s Note: Havok Journal regular Leonard Benton wrote this article in 2015.
+How will President Trump’s immigration policies affect the points made below?

 America was founded by immigrants.
 This is one of the principle cornerstones of our society.
 They fled oppression, poverty, war, famine, religious intolerance, and more.
 Some came for the hope of a brighter tomorrow, others because they were kicked out of the nations they called home.

 From the beginning, they worked to carve a new life and while it was not all peaches and cream, for the majority, the new life was head and shoulders above what they left behind.
 It did not work out well for everyone.
 The locals, Native Americans, lost virtually everything in the process and many were wiped out.
 Many of the immigrants brought their troubles with them.
 The troubles they fled following them as more from back home came across the Atlantic.